Gagnon-lab/takasugi-genetics/README.md

 Commands for reproducing the other figures are as follows:

 #### **Figure 4D**: `python swarmplot.py`
 This produces a beeswarm plot of the average number of edits per barcode under various CRISPR recorders including previous versions of GESTALT.
-This relies on previously published datasets which are included in the `data/` directory.
+This relies on previously published datasets which are included in the `data/` directory. `scGESTALT_readcounts/` reflect embryo data underlying *Raj et al. 2018*. `embryo_all_reads_Mar_23_2016.txt` is the underlying GESTALT data from *McKenna et al. 2016*.

 #### **Figure 4E**: `python plotCDF.py`
 Illustrates the cumulative density of barcodes within a representative embryo for each CRISPR system.